halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/server_groups/load_balancing.md

 The user can set the location for which load balancing is done.

  - **Value**
 The users are allowed to specify the location value.
-This option will only visible when location is selected to val fields.
+This option will only visible when location is selected to value fields.